-We did not generate any revenue during the years ended December 31, 2022 and 2021, respectively, from the sales or licensing of our product candidates.
+We did not generate any revenue during the years ended December 31, 2023 and 2022, respectively, from the sales or licensing of our product candidates.

 In August 2021, we received notice of a Product Development Research award totaling approximately \$13.1 million from the Cancer Prevention and Research Institute of Texas, or CPRIT, to support our Phase 2 clinical trial of MT-401.
-During the years ended December 31, 2022 and 2021, respectively, we recognized \$3.4 million and \$1.2 million of revenue associated with the CPRIT grant.
+During the years ended December 31, 2023 and 2022, respectively, we recognized \$2.7 million and \$3.4 million of revenue associated with the CPRIT grant.

 On September 13, 2022, we received notice from the FDA that we had been awarded a \$2.0 million grant from the FDA's Orphan Products Grant program to support our Phase 2 clinical trial of MT-401 for the treatment of post-transplant AML.
-During the year ended December 31, 2022, we recognized \$0.1 million of revenue associated with the FDA grant.
+During the years ended December 31, 2023 and 2022, we recognized \$0.4 million and \$0.1 million of revenue associated with the FDA grant, respectively.